 - Avoid being seen as a person belonging to a particular ideology.

 It is often seen that aspirants do not give the necessary attention to the essay paper.
-They spend months preparing for the optional and the GS papers but hardly give dedicated time to essay papers.
-This leads them to score poorly in the exam and they fail to get the edge that they could have easily achieved with a proper strategy and preparation for the essay paper.
+They spend months preparing for the optional and the GS papers but hardly give dedicated time to essay paper.
+This leads them to score poorly in the exam and they fail to get the edge which they could have easily achieved with a proper strategy and preparation for the essay paper.
 If one compares GS papers score with that of essay one can find out that it is difficult to achieve a score of 120-125 marks in the former whereas aspirants touch 150 and even 160 in the essay paper which gives them an edge of almost 30 marks.
 CSE topper 2017 scored just 100 marks in the essay paper of CSE 2015 whereas after making the necessary effort and rectifying his mistakes he was able to score 155 in CSE 2017.